 - Your whole body knows the situation.
-Don't plan your sculpture, let your hands show your thinking mind what your whole self knows. - Trust you intuition in selecting materials and shaping the sculpture. - When you are the Guide support the person sculpting with quiet and focused attention.
+Don't plan your sculpture, let your hands show your thinking mind what your whole self knows. - Trust your intuition in selecting materials and shaping the sculpture. - When you are the Guide support the person sculpting with quiet and focused attention.
 Practice holding space for their exploration.
-Offer the reflection questions with an attitude of receptiveness to whatever emerges.
+When Sulpture I is finished offer the reflection questions with an attitude of receptiveness to whatever emerges.